mukund58/Niranjan0.xyz-files/README.md

    git push origin feature-branch
    ```
 5. Open a pull request with a clear description of your changes.

+## Deployment
+This website is hosted using GitHub Pages.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).